Messier 87: Visibility

 M87 is near a high declination limit of the Virgo constellation, abutting Coma Berenices.
 It lies along the line between the stars Epsilon Virginis and Denebola (Beta Leonis).
 (Note: Epsilon Virginis is at celestial coordinates α=13ʰ02ᵐ, δ=+10°57′; Denebola is at α=11ʰ49ᵐ, δ=+14°34′.
 The midpoint of the pair is at α=12ʰ16ᵐ, δ=12°45′.
 Compare to the coordinates of Messier 87: α=12ʰ31ᵐ, δ=+12°23′ .)
 The galaxy can be observed using a small telescope with a 6 cm aperture, extending across an angular area of 7.2 × 6.8 arcminutes at a surface brightness of 12.9, with a very bright, 45 arcsecond core.
 Viewing the jet is a challenge without the aid of photography.
-Before 1991, the Ukrainian-American astronomer Otto Struve was the only person known to have seen the jet visually, using the 254 cm Hooker telescope.
+Before 1991, astronomer Otto Struve was the only person known to have seen the jet visually, using the 254 cm Hooker telescope.
 In more recent years it has been observed in larger amateur telescopes under excellent conditions.

 Properties

-In the modified Hubble sequence galaxy morphological classification scheme of the French astronomer Gérard de Vaucouleurs, M87 is categorized as an E0p galaxy.
-"E0" designates an elliptical galaxy that displays no flattening—that is, it appears spherical.
+In the modified Hubble sequence scheme for galaxy morphological classification by the French astronomer Gérard de Vaucouleurs, M87 is categorized as an E0p galaxy.
+"E0" designates an elliptical galaxy that displays no flattening, which is to say, it appears spherical.
 A "p" suffix indicates a peculiar galaxy that does not fit cleanly into the classification scheme; in this case, the peculiarity is the presence of the jet emerging from the core.
 In the Yerkes (Morgan) scheme, M87 is classified as a type-cD galaxy.
 A D galaxy has an elliptical-like nucleus surrounded by an extensive, dustless, diffuse envelope.
 A D type supergiant is called a cD galaxy.

 The distance to M87 has been estimated using several independent techniques.
 These include measurement of the luminosity of planetary nebulae, comparison with nearby galaxies whose distance is estimated using standard candles such as cepheid variables, the linear size distribution of globular clusters, (Note: This yields a distance of 16.4 ± 2.3 Mpc.) and the tip of the red-giant branch method using individually resolved red giant stars.
 (Note: This yields a distance of 16.7 ± 0.9 Mpc.)
 These measurements are consistent with each other, and their weighted average yields a distance estimate of 16.4 ± 0.5 Mpc.